ounis/raspberry-pi-device-onboarding/README.md

 LICENSE
 =======
-This code is distributed under the MIT License.
+This code is distributed under the GPL v2 License.
 See the file LICENSE for details.

 I copied some parts of the code from many online tutorials, if any license issue is found please contact the maintainer to resolve those issues.